MakeItZone/makeitzone.github.io-source/content/Behind the Scenes/Website Dev Environment Setup.md

 ```

-Should be able locally edit and preview.
+You should now be able locally edit and preview.